Lovely-Sim-Racing/lovely-dashboard/README.md

 ## What's Included
 In the [Releases](https://github.com/cdemetriadis/lovely-dashboard/releases) section, you will find:

-1. **Lovely Plugin** - A SimHub Plugin that imporves the Lovely experience & performance and makes setup a breeze!
+1. **Lovely Plugin** - A SimHub Plugin that improves the Lovely experience & performance and makes setup a breeze!
 1. **Lovely Dashboard** - A custom designed dashboard to use on your phone or dedicated DDU Screen
 2. **Lovely Dashboard Companion** - A custom designed dashboard to use on a secondary display (eg. Steering Wheel)
 1. **Lovely Dashboard TK Edition** - The Lovely Dashboard with Tony Kanaan's personal touch